 - A workshop is a generic Scrum introduction or role-specific?

 Which one to choose?
 Scrum Alliance or Scrum.org?

-You are working Scrum Master, Process Consultant or inspiring to become any of these 2 then join Certified Scrum Master (CSM) or Professional Scrum Master (PSM-I) is a good choice.
+If you are working Scrum Master, Process Consultant, or inspired to become any of these 2 then joining a Certified Scrum Master (CSM) or Professional Scrum Master (PSM-I) is a good choice.
 The 2-day workshop is mandatory followed by the exam for CSM.
 I have not seen anyone failing in exam so don’t worry.
-Training is not mandatory for PSM-1 but passing PSM-1 assessment with 85% is not easy so advisable to attend the workshop.
+Training is not mandatory for PSM-1 but passing the PSM-1 assessment with 85% is not easy so advisable to attend the workshop.

 Note: - I have not mentioned anything about Scrum Study, Scaled Agile Framework (SAFe), Lean Kanban or Discipline Agile Delivery (DaD) because I am not yet sure about it or don't have much information about these.

 This is a personal view and it may differ from the individual.